 How Does a Table Saw Work?

-Table saws cut in two ways:
+Table saws can cut material in two ways:

 Table Saw Safety Tips